 The date of the Crucifixion is very relevant to the historicity of the Gospels and particularly relevant to the events surrounding the life of Christ.
 Recent scholarship of extra-Biblical sources is critical of the Christian message to help establish this important date.

 If we can establish this date with any certainty, it lends credence to all the events surrounding the death of Christ – including the Resurrection.

 The hunt begins with the acknowledgment of three pieces of data that help to date the Crucifixion:

-- all four gospels agree that Christ died shortly before the beginning of the Jewish High Sabbath; this means he died before nightfall (when the Sabbath begins since the Jewish day begins at sunset) on a Friday.
+- All four gospels agree that Christ died shortly before the beginning of the Jewish High Sabbath; this means he died before nightfall (when the Sabbath begins since the Jewish day begins at sunset) on a Friday.
 Additionally, the earliest writings from the Church fathers all explicitly state that the date of the Crucifixion was on a Friday.
-This is important because there have been many theologians who propose the Last Supper and the Crucifixion much have occurred at an earlier date so that Christ could be in the grave for three days and three nights.
+This is important because many theologians have proposed the Last Supper and the Crucifixion much have occurred earlier so that Christ could be in the grave for three days and three nights.
 This objection is addressed in another post.

 Timing of the Crucifixion.
-The anti-Nicene Church Fathers – those who wrote from 100 – 330 AD) were all arguably the best able to document the Crucifixion date.
-Some of these Fathers actually knew John the Apostle who was personally at the Crucifixion.
+The anti-Nicene Church Fathers (those who wrote from 100 – 330 AD) were arguably the best to document the Crucifixion date.
+Some of these Fathers actually knew John the Apostle, who was personally at the Crucifixion.